MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-analyze-power-bi-datasets-excel.md

 ms.service: powerbi
 ms.subservice: pbi-collaborate-share
 ms.topic: conceptual
-ms.date: 12/07/2021
+ms.date: 12/09/2021
 LocalizationGroup: Share your work
 ---
-# Analyze Power BI datasets in Excel
+# Build refreshable reports in Excel with Power BI data

 You've connected to a Power BI dataset in Excel by starting in [Power BI with Analyze in Excel](service-analyze-in-excel.md) or in [Excel with Get Data](service-connect-excel-power-bi-datasets.md).
 Now that you're connected, Excel presents you with an empty *PivotTable* and *Fields* list from the Power BI dataset, and you're ready analyze your data.